writesman/resume-builder/README.md

 ## Generative AI Disclosure

 This project was developed with the assistance of Generative AI, specifically utilizing an agentic coding assistant powered by the Gemini model through the Antigravity MCP Server environment.
+I wanted to try and develop the project entirely with AI, only reviewing code written by Gemini.

 ### Prompt Engineering & Workflow
 The development process used an iterative, orchestration-based workflow rather than simple one-off prompts: